ProQual Level 5 NVQ Diploma in Controlling Lifting Operations (Construction) – Planning Lifts

 Enrollment Criteria

-• Relevant industry experience in Practical, work‑based experience in construction lifting operations is essential recommended.
+• Relevant experience in construction or lifting operations is required

 Lock In Your Spot